tlswg/tls13-spec/draft-ietf-tls-tls13.md

 (*) indicates changes to the wire protocol which may require implementations
     to update.

+draft-22
+- Implement changes for improved middlebox penetration (*)

+- Move server_certificate_type to encrypted extensions (*)

+- Allow resumption with a different SNI (*)

+- Padding extension can change on HRR (*)

+- Remove requirement to immediately respond to close_notify with close_notify (allowing half-close)

 draft-21

 - Add a per-ticket nonce so that each ticket is associated with a